smanunta/snlchat/README.md

 #Starting with the “SNLCreator” app

+in the app/init.php file set your own session save location or just deleted

 Create Database
 Use the start.sql file in the root of the download folder to create your database, name it whatever you want